RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab15.md

 # Verify Webhook in Gogs

 The Webhook is what triggers your pipeline upon code check-ins.
+You want your SCM to trigger the pipeline as opposed to Jenkins constantly polling the source code for changes.

 Click on the Gogs route url in the CI/CD project which takes you to the home page.
 Sign in using the credentials given to you by your Instructor.